timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 First, a client sends a packet with the SYN (synchronize) flag to the server that listens to incoming connections.
 The SYN packet provides the session's details.
 Then the server replies with the ACK/SYN (acknowledgment and synchronize) flag.
 Finally, the client replies with an ACK.

 When transmitting data through a stream, TCP uses a sequence number attached to each packet.
 The initial value is set during the handshake.
-The receiver uses this number to arrange the packets in the right order, to acknowledge receipt, and to send the acknowledgment back to the sender.
+The receiver uses this number to arrange the packets in the right order, to acknowledge receipt, and to send the acknowledgement back to the sender.
 The sender then checks if this acknowledgment number matches the one it sent and retransmits the packets with higher numbers.

 Once the communication is done, a similar handshake is performed in order to close the session.